How To Reduce Video Buffering Issues When Streaming?

 d) Shared Network: In environments like shared public Wi-Fi networks, multiple users accessing high-bandwidth applications simultaneously can cause network congestion.
 As a result, video streaming may suffer from buffering due to limited available network resources.

-Incompatibility is another common cause of buffering and playback issues in video streaming.
+Incompatibility is another common cause of video buffering and playback issues when streaming.
 It occurs when the video player or device cannot decode the video content due to differences in the video format used by the content provider and the capabilities of the viewing device.

 Let’s explore the various aspects of video format incompatibility and its impact on the streaming experience: